Finding and applying for scholarship in Japan

 4. Prepare for the essay letter.

 Most applications require an essay and this is your chance to share why you are interested in studying in Japan.
-You can focus on the reasons why you choose your course and university, how passionate you are with the Japanese culture, what your goals are and how significant is the scholarship program for the realization of your goals, among other things.
+You can focus on the reasons why you choose your course and university, how passionate you are about the Japanese culture, what your goals are and how significant is the scholarship program for the realization of your goals, among other things.
 Feel free to share a personal story and just be honest with your essay.
 Write it with your heart.
 However, please refrain from writing any hints that your reason for coming to Japan is to find work solely as this will discourage the immigration officials reviewing your application.
 Remember that your main reason for coming to Japan is for educational purposes.

 5. Know the screening process.